tobin-crypto/rust-miniscript-doge/README.md

 * Semantic analysis of Miniscripts and spending policies, with user-defined public key types
-* Encoding and decoding Miniscript as Bitcoin Script, given key types that are convertible to `bitcoin::PublicKey`
+* Encoding and decoding Miniscript as Bitcoin Script, given key types that are convertible to `dogecoin::PublicKey`
 * Determining satisfiability, and optimal witnesses, for a given descriptor;
-completing an unsigned `bitcoin::TxIn` with appropriate data
+completing an unsigned `dogecoin::TxIn` with appropriate data
 * Determining the specific keys, hash preimages and timelocks used to spend coins in a given Bitcoin transaction